kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 ### API Changes

 PodSpec becomes mutable with regards to Container resources requests and limits.
-PodSpec is extended with information of resources allocated on the Node for the Pod.
-PodStatus is extended to show the actual resources applied to the Pod and its Containers.
+PodStatus is extended to show the resources allocated for and applied to the Pod and its Containers.

 Thanks to the above:
 * Pod.Spec.Containers[i].Resources becomes purely a declaration, denoting the **desired** state of Pod resources,
-* Pod.Spec.Containers[i].ResourcesAllocated (new object, type v1.ResourceList)
+* Pod.Status.ContainerStatuses[i].ResourcesAllocated (new field, type
-  denotes the Node resources **allocated** to the Pod and its Containers,
+  v1.ResourceList) denotes the Node resources **allocated** to the Pod and its Containers,
-* Pod.Status.ContainerStatuses[i].Resources (new object, type
+* Pod.Status.ContainerStatuses[i].Resources (new field, type
   v1.ResourceRequirements) shows the **actual** resources held by the Pod and its Containers.

-A new admission controller named 'PodResourceAllocation' is introduced in order to limit access to ResourcesAllocated field such that only Kubelet can update this field.

-Additionally, Kubelet is authorized to update PodSpec, and NodeRestriction admission plugin is extended to limit Kubelet's update access only to Pod's ResourcesAllocated field for CPU and memory resources.
+* Pod.Status.Resize (new field, type map[string]string) explains what is
+  happening for a given resource on a given container.

+The new `ResourcesAllocated` field represents in-flight resize operations and is driven by state kept in the node checkpoint.
+Schedulers should use the larger of `Spec.Containers[i].Resources` and `Status.ContainerStatuses[i].ResourcesAllocated` when considering available space on a node.

+#### Subresource

+For alpha, resource changes will be made by updating the pod spec.
+For beta (or maybe a followup in alpha), a new subresource, /resize, will be defined.
+This subresource could eventually apply to other resources that carry PodTemplates, such as Deployments, ReplicaSets, Jobs, and StatefulSets.
+This will allow users to grant RBAC access to controllers like VPA without allowing full write access to pod specs.

+The exact API here is TBD.

 #### Container Resize Policy

 To provide fine-grained user control, PodSpec.Containers is extended with ResizePolicy - a list of named subobjects (new object) that supports 'cpu' and 'memory' as names.
 It supports the following policy values:
-* NoRestart - the default value; resize Container without restarting it,
+* RestartNotRequired - default value; try to resize the Container without restarting it, if possible.
-* RestartContainer - restart the Container in-place to apply new resource values. (e.g. Java process needs to change its Xmx flag)
+* Restart - the container requires a restart to apply new resource values.

-By using ResizePolicy, user can mark Containers as safe (or unsafe) for in-place resource update.
+  (e.g.  Java process needs to change its Xmx flag) By using ResizePolicy, user can mark Containers as safe (or unsafe) for in-place resource update.
 Kubelet uses it to determine the required action.

+Note: `RestartNotRequired` does not *guarantee* that a container won't be restarted.
+The runtime may choose to stop the container if it is unable to apply the new resources without doing so.

 Setting the flag to separately control CPU & memory is due to an observation that usually CPU can be added/removed without much problem whereas changes to available memory are more probable to require restarts.

-If more than one resource type with different policies are updated, then RestartContainer policy takes precedence over NoRestart policy.
+If more than one resource type with different policies are updated at the same time, then any `Restart` policy takes precedence over `RestartNotRequired` policies.

-Additionally, if RestartPolicy is 'Never', ResizePolicy should be set to NoRestart in order to pass validation.
+If a pod's RestartPolicy is `Never`, the ResizePolicy fields must be set to `RestartNotRequired` to pass validation.
+That said, any in-place resize may result in the container being stopped *and not restarted*, if the system can not perform the resize in place.

+#### Resize Status

+In addition to the above, a new field `Pod.Status.Resize[]` will be added.
+This field indicates whether kubelet has accepted or rejected a proposed resize operation for a given resource.
+Any time the `Pod.Spec.Containers[i].Resources.Requests` field differs from the `Pod.Status.ContainerStatuses[i].Resources` field, this new field explains why.

+This field can be set to one of the following values:
+* Proposed - the proposed resize (in Spec...Resources) has not been accepted or rejected yet.
+* InProgress - the proposed resize has been accepted and is being actuated.
+* Deferred - the proposed resize is feasible in theory (it fits on this node) but is not possible right now; it will be re-evaluated.
+* Infeasible - the proposed resize is not feasible and is rejected; it will not be re-evaluated.
+* (no value) - there is no proposed resize

+Any time the apiserver observes a proposed resize (a modification of a `Spec...Resources` field), it will automatically set this field to "Proposed".

+To make this field future-safe, consumers should assume that any unknown value means the same as "Deferred".

 #### CRI Changes